ialmodovar/FIRSTkit/README.md

 * **Linear Regression**

-  + Simple linear regression
+  + Simple and multiple linear regression
-  + Multiple linear regression

 ## Local Installation
 **FIRSTkit** is designed to be run from the browser and hosted on an institutional Shiny server so that students and users do not have any need for installation.
 However,the software can also be installed and run locally.

   + *Using RStudio:*
-    + Download the file, uncompress and navigate to the directory.
+    + Download the file, uncompressed and navigate to the directory.
     + Open the file ui.R.
     + Click on "Run App"
   + *Using base R:*
-    + Download the file, uncompress and navigate to the directory.
+    + Download the file, uncompressed and navigate to the directory.
     + Note that the R package **shiny** and **googlesheets** is needed from CRAN.
     + Then run **shiny::runApp()**